-Lazard Ltd. (LAZ) was hired to help explore the possibility of a sale, Piscataway, New Jersey-based Enzon said today in a statement.
+Lazard Ltd. (LAZ:US) was hired to help explore the possibility of a sale, Piscataway, New Jersey-based Enzon said today in a statement.
 To conserve cash, Enzon suspended development and testing of its androgen receptor treatment.

 Icahn said Nov.
 28 he had informed the company that he wanted to discuss its operations, direction and plans to manage expenses, according to a regulatory filing.
 Icahn’s firm owned 13.3 percent of Enzon shares as of Nov.
 9. Enzon has a treatment for breast and colorectal cancer in the second of three stages of development typically needed to get regulatory approval.